attTuo/discScore/README.md

 - Simple score counting
 - For multiple players
 - Roulette
+- Saving past scores
 - Easy and fast to use on the course

-React Native, Expo Router, TypeScript
+React Native, Expo Router, TypeScript, Async Storage